amy-dorsia/amy-dorsia/README.md

 👋 Hi, I’m @amy-dorsia

-👀 I'm working on something good at dorsia.com

-🌱 I’m currently learning the ropes

-📫 amy@dorsia.com
+👀 I'm a company account for another amy 🙃